sophia123-boop/CIF/README.md

 #### How it's created:
 #### How to play:

-To know more visit my medium page:
+To know more visit my medium page: [CIF Project #4 - Pygame] (https://medium.com/@sofiew0504/cif-projects-4-pygame-c31ee3a5ab4a?postPublishedType=repub)

 ### To install/play:
 For any of these games, if you want to try yourself: